excellalabs/blog-in-a-box/README.md

 ### Deploying Your Blog

-This can get a little tricky so we'll walk through this example with Namecheap and provide some screnshots.
+This can get a little tricky so we'll walk through this example with Namecheap and provide some screenshots.

 * Add a file to the root of the repository called `CNAME`.
 The contents of the file should be the domain name or subdomain you're deploying to, e.g. `blog.mysite.com` or `bloginaboxdemo.com`.
 * Save the file, commit it, and merge the change.